coolstar/dj48/README.md

 ### Build, Execute, and Run
 #### Local Access
   Note: Recorder feature requires web workers; some browsers may not allow this functionality on local files.
-  In this case, see the below section 'Web Access'.
+  In this case, see the below section 'Server Access'.
 1. Clone repo.
 2. Checkout 'finalproject' branch.
 3. Open the top-level index.html file.
 4. Load songs by clicking either upload button, and choosing mp3 files of your choice.
    Samples are provided for convenience in 'samples' folder of repo.
 5. Click the sync button (tooltip: 'Sync') at the top of the page to set the BPMs of both tracks to the average of the two, if necessary.
 6. Click respective play buttons to play individual tracks, or click the play button (tooltip: 'Play All') at the top to play both at once.
 7. Add and modify effects using their respective sliders.